Altitude Sickness: A Guide for Trekking in the Himalayas of Nepal

 Annapurna Base Camp Trek

-The trek takes you through the stunning Annapurna Conservation Area, offering breathtaking views of the Annapurna mountain range and a chance to immerse yourself in the local culture.
+The ABC trek takes you through the stunning Annapurna Conservation Area, offering breathtaking views of Annapurna mountain range and a chance to immerse yourself in the local culture.
 The Annapurna Base Camp Trek is a popular trekking route known for its diverse landscapes, lush forests, and picturesque villages.
 As trekkers make their way along the trail, they pass through rhododendron forests, terraced farmlands, and cascading waterfalls.
 Throughout the trek, trekkers have the opportunity to interact with the welcoming locals, predominantly the Gurung and Magar ethnic communities.

 • Altitude Profile: The Annapurna Base Camp trek highest point is the base camp, situated at an altitude of 4,130 meters (13,550 ft).
 Trekkers gradually ascend from Nayapul (1,070 m/3,510 ft) through various villages like Ghorepani (2,850 m/9,350 ft), Tadapani (2,630 m/8,628 ft), Himalaya (2,890 m/9,481 ft), Deurali (3,174 m/10,413 ft), and Machhapuchhre Base Camp (3,700 m/12,139 ft).
 The terrain varies from lush forests to rocky trails and mountainous landscapes.